 Number and Time

 Jung’s foremost pupil, Marie-Louise von Franz, wrote the most thorough account of Jungian metaphysics involving synchronicity in her book Number and Time (1974).
 It is von Franz’s most abstruse work, something which she later admitted.
 It was only written because Jung requested it.
-She says that the term transcendental is used only in the relative sense of “transcending consciousness”, that is, it doesn’t denote an otherworldly transcendence in the absolute sense (cf. von Franz, 1974, p.9).
-Regardless, she goes on to define a transcendental reality in the absolute sense that is “completely transcendental” and “incommensurable” with material reality.
+She says that the term transcendental is used only in the relative sense of “transcending consciousness”.
+It should not be seen as an otherworldly transcendence in the absolute sense (cf. von Franz, 1974, p.9).
+Still, she goes on to define a transcendental reality in the absolute sense, which is “completely transcendental” and “incommensurable” with material reality.
 It is a “potential reality”, which means that it is not real, although it can become real by manifesting in reality.
 Yet it contains “absolute knowledge” and “luminosity”.
 The “primal forms” possess “self-consciousness”, “quasi intelligence”, and “active intelligence” (cf. pp.172, 199-201).
-It is contradictory, because this is not possible if they are mere potentials and lack autonomous existence.
+It is contradictory, because this is not possible in so far as they are mere potentials and lack autonomous existence.

 Synchronicity also bears resemblance to the Neoplatonic emanative influx model, which speaks of an inflow in the world of the spiritual force.
 Arguably, Proclus and his predecessors make better sense of the Neoplatonic model.
 From an intellectual point of view, it would be more honest to take the full step, remove the contradictions in von Franz’s account, and develop Jung’s metaphysic as a modern version of Neoplatonism.